1. The gurobipy card game

 time period (15 seconds) after finding the first incumbent solution.

-Hint: Check the possible what
+Hint: Check the possible what values for the callback code GRB.Callback.MIP.

 from functools import partial